Don’t Wreck the Holidays: Buzzed Driving Is Drunk Driving

 - If you see someone you think is about to drive while impaired, take their keys and help them get home safely.

 Remember, it is never okay to drive after drinking.
 Buzzed Driving Is Drunk Driving.
-If your holiday ends in tragedy due to an auto accident involving a drunk driver, please contact Colling Gilbert Wright & Carter by calling (855) 880-4741 for a free consultation.
+If your holiday ends in tragedy due to an auto accident involving a drunk driver, please contact Colling Gilbert Wright by calling (407) 712-7300 for a free consultation.
 Our Orlando attorneys serve clients throughout the Florida area.